george-chou/acg-album/README-EN.md

 2. Enter <a href="https://vercel.com/login" target="_blank">Vercel official website</a>

-3. Log in with your own GitHub account authorization, click `+ New Project`,
+3. Log in with your own GitHub account authorization, click *+ New Project*,

-4. Type the keyword acg-album in the search box of Import Git Repository to find the repository that was previously forked
+4. Type the keyword acg-album in the search box of *Import Git Repository* to find the repository that was previously forked

-5. Click `Import` to modify the PROJECT NAME under Configure Project
+5. Click *Import* to modify the *PROJECT NAME* under *Configure Project*

-6. Make sure that PROJECT NAME does not conflict with others and click `Deploy`
+6. Make sure that *PROJECT NAME* does not conflict with others and click *Deploy*

-7. After the deployment is complete, you can visit `https://%PROJECT NAME%.vercel.app` in the WAN to view the webpage. (where %PROJECT NAME% is the PROJECT NAME just modified under Configure Project)
+7. After the deployment is complete, you can visit *https://%PROJECT_NAME%.vercel.app* in the WAN to view the webpage. (where *%PROJECT_NAME%* is the PROJECT NAME just modified under *Configure Project*)

 ## Future work

 The style of this album has not been debugged on mobile clients, so it does not display properly on the mobile terminal.
 This problem will be fixed in the future.